 |Hispanic or Latino||2|

-SUNY Oswego also has a doctoral program available in EE.
-In 2019, 0 student graduated with a doctor's degree in this field.
+UCSB also has a doctoral program available in EE.
+In 2019, 24 students graduated with a doctor's degree in this field.

 Careers That EE Grads May Go Into

 A degree in EE can lead to the following careers.
-Since job numbers and average salaries can vary by geographic location, we have only included the numbers for NY, the home state for SUNY Oswego.
+Since job numbers and average salaries can vary by geographic location, we have only included the numbers for CA, the home state for University of California - Santa Barbara.